-All Bluestem Middle School students are provided with an OPS issued iPad.
+All Beveridge Middle students are provided with a district issued iPad.
 This iPad is a school to home iPad.
 Students are required to have the iPad with them every day at school and take it home each night.
 This opportunity expands learning beyond the four walls of the classroom and evens the playing field for all students.
 Students are solely responsible for the care of the iPad, for charging the iPad nightly, and for carrying the iPad.
-Students are also required to adhere to the expectations and guidelines in the OPS Student/Parent Device Usage Agreement provided to all families upon receiving the iPad.
+Students are also required to adhere to the expectations and guidelines in the Omaha Public Schools Student/Parent Device Usage Agreement provided to all families upon receiving the iPad.
 The iPads are protected with a warranty that covers two accidental incidents per year.
 This warranty is void if the provided iPad case is removed.
 Families are able to purchase optional device protection beyond the accidental warranty coverage for \$20.00.
-The warranty coverage does not cover intentional damage.
-The student and family can be charged for intentional damages.